Pride parades in Poland prove flashpoint ahead of general election

 But, he said, he wasn’t responsible for the “huge movement of normal people” who opposed the march.
 “There is anger in society and we cannot stop (it).”

-“It’s a horrific atmosphere we’re living in,” says Bartosz Staszewski, a 29-year-old filmmaker and one of the organisers of Saturday’s event.
+“It’s a horrific atmosphere we’re living in,” says Bartosz Staszewski, a 29-year-old filmmaker and one of the organizers of Saturday’s event.
 For him, participating in the parade is a vital part of trying to seek equality.
-“You show up, you humanise yourself,” he said.
-(Reporting by Joanna Plucinska and Alicja Ptak; Writing and additional reporting by Andrew RC Marshall; Editing by Cassell Bryan-Low)
+“You show up, you humanize yourself,” he said.

+Reporting by Joanna Plucinska and Alicja Ptak; Writing and additional reporting by Andrew RC Marshall; Editing by Cassell Bryan-Low